Building a Strong Small Business Work Culture Focused On Cybersecurity

 Begin by defining what cybersecurity means for your organization and what threats you may be at risk for.
 Consider hiring a cybersecurity expert to conduct a health check-up to help speed up the process.

 For instance, if you offer delivery services or online payment options, you may have sensitive consumer information that's at risk for spyware.
-Or, if you're in sales, you might have valuable B2B lead scoring and competitor analysis data that could get leaked.
+Same as businesses managing optimized delivery routes may also handle data that needs protection.

 Spend some time carefully examining all of the aspects of your company and ask yourself some critical questions: